Picture courtesy of Oregon Department of Fish and Wildlife

 Size: To 10.5 inches; those caught off piers are usually 6-8 inches.

 Range: Rio San Vicente, northern Baja California, to Schooner Cove, near Ucluelet and Brooks Peninsula, Vancouver Island, British Columbia.
 Common from Santa Rosa Island, southern California, and central California, to Oregon.
 Uncommon along the mainland coast of southern California.
 I have only caught two silver surfperch from piers in SoCal, one at the Crystal Pier in San Diego and one at the Newport Pier.
+On the other hand I have caught them from virtually every oceanfront pier in central and northern California.

 Habitat: Intertidal, shallow-water areas near both sand and rock.
 Common in both oceanfront areas and in bays.
 Recorded to a depth of 360 feet.